Lumavate-Team/documentation/WIDGETS.rst

 Widgets
 -------

-Widgets are reusable web application hosted within a Docker container.
+Widgets are reusable web applications hosted within a Docker container.

 Widgets can consist of one or more pages that perform a stand-alone function.
 There are times when a widget will require another tool to provide any solid functionality, but they should always strive to be self-contained, stand-alone applications.